Rihlat Travel News

 The tour operators’ role in sustainable tourism

-Image courtesy of Frimufilms on Freepik
+Image courtesy of JubaiI Island

 Tour operators are pivotal in guiding travellers toward sustainable travel practices, curating experiences that minimise environmental impact and support local communities.
 This approach is especially valuable in MENA, and by promoting responsible tourism and reducing overcrowding, operators can help preserve these destinations for future generations.
 Here’s how tour operators can and have been doing this.